incrwd/incrwd-wordpress/incrwd/readme.txt

 1. You can either use the automatic plugin installer or your FTP program to upload plugin files to your wp-content/plugins/incrwd directory.
 Make sure the source files reside in this directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
-3. To configure your widget and rewards got to www.myincrwd.com
+3. OPTIONAL: To configure your widget and rewards, go to www.myincrwd.com

 == Frequentyly Asked Questions ==